- 1 whole chicken (1.2kg – 1.8kg)

 - 2 brown or red onions, cut in half or large quarters

-- 1 whole garlic bulb, sliced in half (leave skin on)
+- 1 whole garlic bulb, sliced in half (leave the skin on)

 - Fresh thyme to serve (optional)